Let me guess.

 12. Offer Discounts for Repeat Buyers

-It will cost you up to eight times more to gain a new buyer than it does to retain your current buyers.
+It will cost you up to five times more to gain a new buyer than it does to retain your current buyers.
 Start cultivating repeat business by offering discounts to your loyal customers.

 They’ll be much more appreciative and will be more likely to become fans and follow you.